Home Loan Eligibility Criteria Made Simple: A First-Time Buyer’s Guide

 Property Considerations The property’s market value, location, and legal status affect your eligibility.
 Lenders typically offer up to 90% of the property value through the loan-to-value (LTV) ratio.

 Your home loan eligibility criteria improve when you know about home loan requirements and keep a healthy debt-to-income ratio.
-Pay off existing loans and avoid taking on too much new debt then you fall under home loan criteria.
+Pay off existing loans and avoid taking on too much new debt, so that you fall under the home loan criteria.

 Documents checklist for salaried and self-employed applicants